Haplogroup J-M172

 In human genetics, Haplogroup J-M172 or J2 is a Y-chromosome haplogroup which is a subclade (branch) of haplogroup J-M304.
 Haplogroup J-M172 is common in modern populations in Western Asia, Central Asia, South Asia, Southern Europe, Northwestern Iran and North Africa.
-It is thought that J-M172 may have originated between the Caucasus, Anatolia and/or Western Iran.
+It is thought that J-M172 may have originated in the Caucasus, Anatolia, Mesopotamia and/or present-day Western Iran.

 It is further divided into two complementary clades, J-M410 and J-M12 (M12, M102, M221, M314).